Schleyer-Otto-GbR/.github/README.md

 # .github

-Repository files for the Schleyer-EDV Organisation
+Repository files for the Schleyer & Otto GbR Organisation